Selling the un-sellable house

-Now try selling that same house, in that same tiny town, but in need of a ton of work and updates.
+Now I’m trying to find someone to buy my house today, in that same tiny town, but in need of a ton of work and updates.

 Welcome to my mother’s nightmare!
 Have you been there, too?

-Let me tell you a little bit about my mom’s journey with this house: This house was an amazing blessing for her when she bought it in 1993.
+Let me tell you a little bit about my mom’s journey with this house after it was listed homes for sale fort lauderdale : This house was an amazing blessing for her when she bought it in 1993.
 Two years after buying the house, my youngest sister was born — making it five children in a four-bedroom home!
 After my parents divorced, it was a single mother of five children in the home.

 She worked tirelessly to pay for the home, the school, the food and medical costs of her children.
 My mom worked around doctor appointments, school plays and church functions.
 Somehow, she surrounded herself with friends that helped with house issues.
 As amazing and hardworking as my mom is, mechanics is not her strength!